Zdeněk Tesař

 Zdeněk Tesař (born 30 July 1964) is a former speedway rider from the Czech Republic.
 He earned 13 international caps for the Czechoslovakia national speedway team.

 Speedway career

-He reached two Speedway World Championship finals in 1990 and 1992.
+Tesař reached two Speedway World Championship finals in 1990 and 1992.
 He won the 1995 Czech Republic Individual Speedway Championship.

-He rode in the top tier of British Speedway riding for Belle Vue Aces, Ipswich Witches and Peterborough Panthers from 1991 until 2002.
+Tesař rode in the top tier of British Speedway riding for Belle Vue Aces, Ipswich Witches and Peterborough Panthers from 1991 until 2002.